facebook Meta Pixel

 • Inheritable conditions like Marfan or Ehlers-Danlos Syndrome.

-Carefully examining patient history illuminates personalized epigastric hernia recurrence risks guiding treatment decisions for preventing repeat herniations long-term after surgery.
+Carefully examining patient history illuminates personalized epigastric hernia recurrence risks, guiding treatment decisions to prevent repeat herniations long-term after surgery.

 What Symptoms Present with Epigastric Hernias?

-Many small epigastric hernias cause occasional vague pain but no obvious external bulging for years.
+Many small epigastric hernias cause occasional vague pain but no apparent external bulging for years.
 Patients may describe sensations of fullness, cramping, or tightness across the upper abdomen.
-Eventually enlarging hernias will elicit:
+Eventually, enlarging hernias will elicit:

 • Noticeable Bulge – Skin protrusion centers above or near the navel without groin/inguinal involvement.
 Often enlarges throughout days then reduces somewhat when lying recumbently overnight as gravitational forces temporarily lessen.